 As part of our Skillset accreditation, you’ll have the opportunity to access work placements during the course.
 We also actively encourage you to pursue your own work experience throughout the course.

-Film students can benefit from industry-standard facilities, including Arri Alexa and Blackmagic Ursa cameras, fully equipped film studio, AVID and ProTools post-production software, and state-of- the-art finishing suites for professional sound mixing and colour grading.
-USW Cardiff also has an on-site cinema that is available to students to screen their work, as well as hosting guest lectures and masterclasses.
+Film students can benefit from industry-standard facilities, including Arri Alexa, Black magic Ursa, Sony Z5 and Z150 cameras and Aaton XTR Super 16mm cameras, Sound Devices audio recorders and mixers with a range of microphones and radio mics, LED lights, tracks, dollys and other grip equipment, a fully equipped film studio, AVID and ProTools post-production software, and state-of- the-art finishing suites for professional sound mixing and colour grading.
+We also have a production suite with adobe, moviemagic and final draft producing/screenwriting software.
+USW Cardiff also has an on-site cinema that is available to students to screen their work, as well as hosting guest lectures and master classes.

 Shafeeq Vellani, Film Course Leader